Mustachedom/md-drugs/readme.md

 	end)
 ```
 -
--	** IF YOU WANT TO USE THE TIER SYSTEM FOR COKE,CRACK, AND HEROIN **
+-	**IF YOU WANT TO USE THE TIER SYSTEM FOR COKE,CRACK, AND HEROIN**
 	search for
 	```
 	 PlayerData.metadata['dealerrep'] = PlayerData.metadata['dealerrep'] or 0
 	```
-	IN PLAYERS.LUA in QB-CORE/Server/players.lua and add these directly below
+	IF YOUR QB-CORE IS FROM MAY 1ST OR BEFORE GO IN PLAYERS.LUA in QB-CORE/Server/players.lua and add these directly below
 	```
 		PlayerData.metadata['coke'] = PlayerData.metadata['coke'] or 0
 		PlayerData.metadata['heroin'] = PlayerData.metadata['heroin'] or 0
 		PlayerData.metadata['lsd'] = PlayerData.metadata['lsd'] or 0
 	```

- ** IF YOU HAVE THE LATEST QB-CORE THEY RECENTLY UPDATED HOW METADATA IS MADE
+ **IF YOU HAVE THE LATEST QB-CORE THEY RECENTLY UPDATED HOW METADATA IS MADE**

-go to the config of qb-core and search metadata, underneath crafting = 0, add this
+go to the config of qb-core and search metadata, underneath craftingrep = 0, add this
 ```
  	lsd = 0,
         coke = 0,